Brendan Daly (American football)

 Brendan Daly (born September 10, 1975) is an American football coach who is the linebackers coach for the Kansas City Chiefs of the National Football League (NFL).
 Daly previously served as a defensive line coach for the Minnesota Vikings, St. Louis Rams and New England Patriots.

-Early years
+Early life

 Daly attended Sacred Heart-Griffin High School in Springfield, Illinois and earned his bachelor's degree in history from Drake University in Des Moines, Iowa.

 Coaching career

 Ridgewood High School

 In 1997, Daly received his first coaching position as an offensive and defensive line coach at Ridgewood High School in New Port Richey, Florida.

 Drake

 In 1998, Daly was hired as a tight ends coach at Drake, his alma mater.

 Villanova (first stint)

 In 1999, Daly was hired as a tight ends coach at Villanova.
 The 1999 Wildcats went 7–4 and Talley posted his 100th victory at the school.

 Maryland

 In 2000, Daly was hired as an offensive graduate assistant at Maryland.
 This was Daly's first exposure to major Division I football and he worked with the tight ends.